valory-xyz/open-autonomy/docs/guides/managing_packages.md

 - In the local registry (packages folder), a local directory that stores packages classified by vendor.
 - In the remote registry, a remote machine that serves packages over IPFS or HTTP.

-You can see that this setup is not that different from the one git uses.
+You can see that this setup is not that different from the one Git uses.

 <figure markdown>
 ![](../images/package_management.svg){ width="85%" height="85%" style="display: block; margin: 0 auto" }